RednibCoding/NonoGL/README.md

 ### Window Management

-- **`bool tgCreateWindow(char *title, int width, int height, bool scalable, bool filtered)`** Creates a window with the specified title, width, and height.
-Scalable determines wether the content should be resized when the window resizes.
-Filterd determines wether images should be filtered or pixelated.
+- **`bool tgCreateWindow(char *title, int width, int height, bool scalable, bool filtered)`** Creates a window with the specified title, width and height.
+Scalable determines wether the drawn content on the screen should be resized when the window resizes.
+  Filterd determines wether a smoothing filter should be applied to images and text.
+Otherwise they stay pixelated (good for pixel art).

 - **`void tgDestroyWindow()`**
   Destroys the created window and cleans up resources.